 - A creditors committee is not appointed in a Subchapter V case, unless ordered by the court for cause.
 Again, this reduces the costs of Subchapter V cases.

 - Within 60 days of filing for bankruptcy, the bankruptcy court will hold a status conference to determine how best to proceed with the case, permitting the court to customize proceedings as needed.

 - Only a debtor may file a plan, and the debtor must file its plan within 90 days of the bankruptcy filing, unless extended due to circumstances for which the debtor should not be held accountable.
 Given the permitted structure of plans, this deadline will not be problematic for the vast majority of debtors.

 - Certain requirements for the contents and confirmation of a plan are modified through the SBRA, including provisions that allow court approval of the plan even if creditors object or vote to reject the plan, and which enable the owners of the company to retain their interests without paying creditors in full or obtaining their consent.

 Bernstein Shur’s Business Restructuring and Insolvency Group Is Ready To Assist

 The Business Restructuring and Insolvency Group (BRI) represents clients throughout the United States.
-Within Maine, New Hampshire, and New England, our group plays a significant role in the majority of business bankruptcy and Chapter 11 cases filed, with an emphasis on representing debtors in Chapter 11.
-BRI attorneys represented the debtors in the first two Subchapter V cases filed in Maine days after the SBRA took effect.
+Within ME, New Hampshire, and New England, our group plays a significant role in the majority of business bankruptcy and Chapter 11 cases filed, with an emphasis on representing debtors in Chapter 11.
+BRI attorneys represented the debtors in the first two Subchapter V cases filed in ME days after the SBRA took effect.
 Additionally, BRI has access to professionals from other groups within Bernstein Shur, including litigation, real estate, corporate planning, tax law, estates, labor relations, environmental law, governmental relations, and many other fields.
 We are ready to help our clients through these extraordinary times.